Bayesian and Frequentist Inference for Synthetic Controls: Proof of Theorem

 where the last step follows from Theorem $\ref{thm_mle}$'s assumption 2 regarding the $l_2$ norm of $\boldsymbol{y}_Jt$.
 This implies that the sample MLE variance is given by $1/T_0 \sigma_{\alpha}^2 \to \sigma_{\epsilon}^2$.
 If the time series structure is such that $\text{tr}((\boldsymbol{y}_{Jt}\boldsymbol{y}_{Jt}')^{-1}\boldsymbol{y}_{JT_0+1}\boldsymbol{y}_{JT_0+1}') = 1$ as $T_0, J \to\infty$, then it follows that a sufficient condition for

 is that $\sigma_y /\sigma_{\epsilon} \to 1$ as $J,T\to \infty$.
-Given that under \textbf{A1} - \textbf{A2} $\sigma_{\epsilon} = 1$, we can write $\sigma_y \to 1$.
+Given \textbf{A1} - \textbf{A2}, it follows that a sufficient condition is $\sigma_y \to \sigma_{\epsilon}$.
 The trace condition is satisfied under assumption 2 of Theorem \ref{thm_mle} and \textbf{A1}-\textbf{A2}, but it would also be satisfied under weaker conditions such as mixing time series regimes.